 Introducing New Deployment and Administration Tools

-Windows 10 Fall Creators Update, also known as Windows 10 Build 1709, has a whole host of new and improved features, including deployment of Windows 10 and Windows 10 administration tools.
+Windows 10 Fall Creators Update, also known as Windows 10 Build 1709, has a whole host of new and improved features, including the deployment of Windows 10 and Windows 10 administration tools.

 In the last major update, Microsoft introduced the Windows AutoPilot tool to IT Pros.
 Windows AutoPilot is a zero-touch experience for deploying Windows 10 devices.
 It Pros can now apply Configuration profiles while the device is still with the hardware vendor and the device can be shipped directly to the employee.
 With this latest release, Microsoft has further refined the controls that IT Pros have over their organization’s deployments, and you can now apply an AutoPilot deployment profile to your devices using Microsoft Store for Business.
 When people in your organization run the out-of-box experience on the device, the profile configures Windows based on the AutoPilot deployment profile you’ve applied to the device.
 For more information, see Manage Windows device deployment with Windows AutoPilot Deployment.